-As the leaves turn colours and the weather changes to feel more like fall, it’s time to think about gorgeous family photos.
+As the leaves turn colours and the weather starts to show signs of changing, it’s time to think about gorgeous family photos.
 We have many amazing family photographers in the Ottawa area, but if you’re hoping to grab some impromptu photos for the fall or want to save some money by having a DIY fall photo session, there are many places across the city to take those snapshots that offer up picturesque settings for your background.

 Just remember to choose a safe location when taking your photos, and keep in mind that some of these popular areas may be busy (especially on the weekends) so you’ll have to be a bit patient to gather everyone up and set the camera timer!

 Great Spots for Gorgeous Fall Photos Around Ottawa